Byzantine Clergy, a religious procession

 The patriarch possesses the right of stavropegion, which means the privilege of founding any new church in any of the patriarchates.
 In his own jurisdiction, his court judges all cases involving clerics or those with religious significance, such as matrimonial disputes.

-Metropolitan and bishops.
+Metropolitan, archbishops and bishops.

-On the fringes of the Byzantine clergy: ascetics, hermits, and other holy fools
+On the fringes of the Byzantine clergy: ascetics, hermits, and other holy fools.

 During the Byzantine era, especially at its beginning, many individuals were seeking spiritual excellence and striving to imitate the life of Christ.
 This often involved retreating from the world and leading an ascetic lifestyle.

-The “holy fools” were individuals who adopted strange, even scandalous behavior, in order to renounce their own will and submit entirely to God.
+Next to the hermits, the “holy fools” were individuals who adopted strange, even scandalous behavior, in order to renounce their own will and submit entirely to God.
 They could, for example, walk naked in public, insult the authorities, or feign mental illness.
 The “holy fools” were often misunderstood and persecuted, but some have been venerated as saints after their death.

 Although these different types of ascetics were on the fringes of the Byzantine clergy, they had a profound influence on the religious life of the Empire.
 However, during the middle and late Byzantine periods, most of these movements were integrated, in one form or another, into regular monasticism.